New Methodologies for the Treatment of Refractory Angina

 - Jiang W, Velazquez EJ, Kuchibhatla M, et al. Effect of escitalopram on mental stress-induced myocardial ischemia: results of the REMIT trial.
 JAMA 2013;309:2139-49.

-Clinical Topics: Cardiac Surgery, Heart Failure and Cardiomyopathies, Invasive Cardiovascular Angiography and Intervention, Prevention, Stable Ischemic Heart Disease, Aortic Surgery, Cardiac Surgery and Heart Failure, Cardiac Surgery and SIHD, Statins, Mechanical Circulatory Support , Interventions and Coronary Artery Disease, Stress, Chronic Angina
+Clinical Topics: Cardiac Surgery, Cardio-Oncology, Heart Failure and Cardiomyopathies, Invasive Cardiovascular Angiography and Intervention, Prevention, Stable Ischemic Heart Disease, Aortic Surgery, Cardiac Surgery and Heart Failure, Cardiac Surgery and SIHD, Statins, Mechanical Circulatory Support , Interventions and Coronary Artery Disease, Stress, Chronic Angina

 Keywords: Angina Pectoris, Angina, Stable, Anxiety, Arterioles, Brain, Bone Marrow, Capillaries, Cardiomyopathies, Cell- and Tissue-Based Therapy, Citalopram, Citrus sinensis, Confidence Intervals, Control Groups, Coronary Artery Disease, Coronary Sinus, Counterpulsation, Depression, Depressive Disorder, Major, Drainage, Electrocardiography, Emotions, Endocardium, Endothelial Cells, Exercise Test, Exercise Tolerance, Granulocyte Colony-Stimulating Factor, Heart, Heart Rate, High-Energy Shock Waves, Mesenchymal Stromal Cells, Microcirculation, Myocardial Infarction, Myocardial Ischemia, Myocardium, Neoplasms, Nervous System, Odds Ratio, Outpatients, Oxygen, Percutaneous Coronary Intervention, Pericardium, Quality of Life, Randomized Controlled Trials as Topic, Risk Factors, Serotonin, Societies, Medical, Stents, Stress, Psychological, Stroke Volume, Transmyocardial Laser Revascularization, Vasoconstriction, Ventricular Function, Left